-At AZoNetwork we have been in the business of sharing science, medical, and technology stories for over twenty years.
-So, this approach is second-nature to us.
+At AZoNetwork, we have been in the business of sharing science, medical, and technology stories for over twenty years; this approach is second-nature to us.

-This article discusses three key tactics all life science marketing teams should be using when developing a content strategy.
+This article discusses three key tactics all life science marketing strategies should use for content marketing.

 Create life science application content

 Creating application-focused content is not a new concept for scientific companies.
-Part of proving your credentials requires a demonstration of your product or techniques in the intended application.
+Proving your credentials requires demonstrating your product or techniques in the intended application.
 However, few businesses successfully communicate this message.
 Far too often, they are drawn into product comparison wars with their competition and forget about what might resonate with their target audience.

-Creating compelling, well-optimized application content on a website blog is critical to driving relevant traffic to your website and converting them into sales leads.
+Creating compelling, well-optimized application content on blog posts is critical to driving relevant traffic to your website and converting them into sales leads.

 Figure 1.
 Google Micro-Moments

-Consider your life science equipment sales cycle: the likelihood is, it’s a long one.
-The truth is that B2B customers are not like B2C consumers where a one-click buying process removes most of the friction from the buyer journey.
-Life science marketing companies must consider application content to address the 97% of people not yet in the buying stage.
+Consider the sales cycle of your life science equipment: the likelihood is it’s a long one.
+The truth is that B2B customers are not like B2C consumers, where a one-click buying process removes most of the friction from the buyer's journey.
+Life science digital marketing must consider application content to address the 97% of people not yet in the buying stage that fit their buyer persona.

 AZoTopTip